-A class interpretation of some aspects of Australian social history issues include historical materialism, the political crisis in social history: Aboriginal resistance to and destruction by European invasion; convicts versus the Shavian school of historians, the nuclear family, sexism and mateship; distribution of wealth and poverty, unemployment in the 1890s, 1930s and today, the dominant class and the media; inflation and welfare as expressions of class struggle; the people's health.
+A class interpretation of some aspects of Australian social history.
+Issues include: historical materialism; the political crisis in social history, Aboriginal resistance to and destruction by European invasion; convicts versus the Shavian school of historians; and nuclear family, sexism and mateship; distribution of wealth and poverty, unemployment in the 1890s, 1930s and today, the dominant class and the media; inflation and welfare as expressions of class struggle; the people's health.

-26,3002 Australia in South East Asia (Half Elective) (Robyn Lim)
+26.3002 Australia in South East Asia (Half Elective) (Robyn Lim)

-Australia's relations with the ASEAN countries (Indonesia, Philippines, Thailand, Malaysia, Singapore), Emphasis on economic factors, especially the implications of the ASEAN countries' position on 'North-South' issues.
-The role of the great powers in Southeast Asia (China, Japan, USSR, USA).
+Australia's relations with the ASEAN countries (Indonesia, Phillippines, Thailand, Malaysia, Singapore).
+Emphasis on economic factors, especially the implications of the ASEAN countries' position on 'North-South' issues.
+The role of the great powers in South East Asia (China, Japan, USSR, USA).
 Bilateral relations, especially Australian-Indonesian relations.

-26.3004 Social Welfare and Ideology in Australia (Half Elective) (Richard Kennedy)
+26.3004 Social Welfare and Ideology In Australia (Half Elective) (Richard Kennedy)